ELIFE-ASU/rinform/cran-comments.md

 * codecov 91% (using testthat)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
-There was 1 NOTEs:
+There were no ERRORs, WARNINGs, and NOTEs.

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: 'Gabriele Valentini <gvalent3@asu.edu>' New submission

-## Previous comments from CRAN
+## Notes to previous comments from CRAN
 * The copyright is now assigned to G. Valentini and D.G.
 Moore instead of ELIFE@ASU.
 All files in R/ tests/ and src/ have been updated to reflect the new copyright.
 LICENSE and